john-science/john-science.github.io/_drafts/2020-07-26-plant-a-tree.md

 > Plant trees by searching online.

 Do you Google things a lot?
 Every time you search the internet, you generate revenue for a search engine.
-Why not pipe all that revenue into planting trees, rather than just helping some billionare buy a bigger mega yacht?
+Why not pipe all that revenue into planting trees?
 If you use the [Ecosia](https://www.ecosia.org/) search engine, about 50% of the revenue you passively generate by searching online goes to planting trees around the world.

 As a bonus, Ecosia cares a LOT more about your privacy than Google does.